sonny-burrell/sonny-burrell.github.io/content/publication/lwtl/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *European Conference on Computer Vision, ECCV*
+publication: In *European Conference on Computer Vision, ECCV 2020*
-publication_short: In *ECCV*
+publication_short: In *ECCV 2020*

 abstract: Video object segmentation (VOS) is a highly challenging problem, since the target object is only defined during inference with a given first-frame reference mask.
 The problem of how to capture and utilize this limited target information remains a fundamental research question.
 We address this by introducing an end-to-end trainable VOS architecture that integrates a differentiable few-shot learning module.
 This internal learner is designed to predict a powerful parametric model of the target by minimizing a segmentation error in the first frame.
 We further go beyond standard few-shot learning techniques by learning what the few-shot learner should learn.
 This allows us to achieve a rich internal representation of the target in the current frame, significantly increasing the segmentation accuracy of our approach.
 We perform extensive experiments on multiple benchmarks.
 Our approach sets a new state-of-the-art on the large-scale YouTube-VOS 2018 dataset by achieving an overall score of 81.5, corresponding to a 2.6% relative improvement over the previous best result.